-So it's an eternal challenge, isn't it?
-And it, you know, it depends on what your objectives are.
+It's an eternal challenge, isn't it?
+It it depends on what your objectives are.
 If you have clear objectives with clear areas of measurements, then you can always turn that to show that return on investment.
 But if you are going into a firefighting Internal Comms mode, which a lot of us have to do from time to time, then it's going to be very difficult to measure how we're doing and what change that we've made.
-So I don't have an answer for you, I'm afraid.
+I don't have an answer for you, I'm afraid.

 Imogen Hitchcock: But then I think that you're approaching your communications wrong.
-I'm going to challenge you if I may, because communications should never be just top down and sending out a missive from the senior leadership or, you know, having social media posts that people can post out.
+I'm going to challenge you if I may, because communications should never be just top down and sending out a missive from the senior leadership or having social media posts that people can post out.
 That's not what communications is, that's broadcasting.

-And that's not what our role is.
+That's not what our role is.
 Our role is to listen to employees, to act as an advocate for employees, to understand the employee voice and be able to foster a dialogue between the employee base and generally the leadership.
-You know, that should be our role.
+That should be our role.
 We're not there as a mouthpiece for the CEO and we should never be there as a mouthpiece to the CEO.

-Jonathan Davies: No, no, that part I 100% agree with you.
+Jonathan Davies: That part I 100% agree with you.
 I think that top down communication will always be a part of our role.
 It is always important to help leadership communicate to the rest of the company.
 It is a one to many kind of broadcasting way of doing things, but it will always be part.
-I definitely think that now there's much more of a movement towards facilitating bottom up conversation, you know, using those smart people to actually help the business forward.
+I definitely think that now there's much more of a movement towards facilitating bottom up conversation, using those smart people to actually help the business forward.

-And then moving further and that's our conversation essentially now, that's when we're looking at, okay, now we're going to activate as many people as possible so they can do to communications for us.
-One of my favorite internal communicators, her name is Aynsley.
-She always said, it's my goal as an internal communicator to not communicate anything and have everybody else do the communications for me.
+Then moving further and that's our conversation essentially now, that's when we're looking at, okay, now we're going to activate as many people as possible so they can do to communications for us.
+One of my favorite Internal Communicators, her name is Ansleigh.
+She always said, it's my goal as an Internal Communicator to not communicate anything and have everybody else do the communications for me.
 Do you think that that's also potentially a way for us to alleviate our eternal resource problems, because essentially you can scale a bit better as an internal communicator, right?

-Imogen Hitchcock: You can and Internal Comms, as we know is woefully underfunded, under resourced, and in a lot of companies that I work with and have worked in, you know, the Internal Comms has always farmed out to some poor HR executive who's got a million other things to do and no interest in Internal Comms at all.
+Imogen Hitchcock: You can and Internal Comms, as we know is woefully underfunded, under resourced, and in a lot of companies that I work with and have worked in the Internal Comms has always farmed out to some poor HR executive who's got a million other things to do and no interest in Internal Comms at all.
 I don't think we should look as ambassadors as arms and legs solely.
 I don't think we should look at them as someone who can do our job for us.
 I don't think that's fair.
 I think we need to look at them as a resource for information we need to help our leadership, not only communicate down, but also listen and understand and gain insight from what we are discovering from our ambassador programs.
-And I think we need to use those ambassadors, not only to help spread the message as you rightly say, but also to gain intelligence from areas of the employee base that we may not hear from more naturally.
-So for me, I think, you know, one of the, the gray areas where employee ambassadors could work really well would be within our factories and our distribution centers in particular, you know, Internal Comms traditionally has huge struggles with blue collar workers because priority is a [00:30:00] different, because focus is different, because there are different ways of working as opposed to sitting in an office or out on the road.
+I think we need to use those ambassadors, not only to help spread the message as you rightly say, but also to gain intelligence from areas of the employee base that we may not hear from more naturally.
+For me, I think one of the the gray areas where employee ambassadors could work really well would be within our factories and our distribution centers in particular Internal Comms traditionally has huge struggles with blue collar workers because priority is a different, because focus is different, because there are different ways of working as opposed to sitting in an office or out on the road.

 But the teams within factories and distribution centers are really sort of the people that you need to listen to the most, because that's where the problem is going to start.
 If there is discontent, it's more likely to start there and we need to be able to address that and be able to talk about those issues.

-So having ambassadors within your factories, your distribution centers, manufacturing centers, that's going to be absolutely key for any organization working across different sectors like that.
+Having employee ambassadors within your factories, your distribution centers, manufacturing centers, that's going to be absolutely key for any organization working across different sectors like that.
 Because you need to be able to talk to people in their own language, and in a very human way.
-And leadership communications is not going to do that for you.
+Leadership communications is not going to do that for you.

 Jonathan Davies: Yeah, I absolutely agree.
-I'm going to give a shout out to a CEO of a company I used to work for, Ruben Timmerman, who always told me that, you know, tension within an organization is never felt firstly at the top, it's the bottom first.
-And then it's a matter of being able to communicate that up quickly and react to it.
+I'm going to give a shoutout to a CEO of a company I used to work for, Ruben Timmerman, who always told me that tension within an organization is never felt firstly at the top, it's the bottom first.
+Then it's a matter of being able to communicate that up quickly and react to it.

 It has to be kind of an organic thing.
-So how do we convince our leadership that that's the way to go, knowing that they generally will want to have input on these things.
+How do we convince our leadership that that's the way to go, knowing that they generally will want to have input on these things?

 Imogen Hitchcock: Is there room maybe for a hybrid model then, I don't believe that people should be volunteered to do something.
 Because I think they will lose the passion and the dedication.
 However, there may be room or opportunity for a hybrid model in order to get started.
-So as we talked about earlier, you know, this change and this ambassador programship, isn't going to happen overnight.
+As we talked about earlier this change and this ambassador programship, isn't going to happen overnight.

 It's going to take years to get a self sustaining ambassador program.
-So potentially in order to kick start, you might want to take volunteers, mandated people who are naturally quite passionate anyway.
+Potentially in order to kick start, you might want to take volunteers, mandated people who are naturally quite passionate anyway.
 There's a way of choosing these volunteers, right?
-So you could either volunteer James who has a million things to do, and really doesn't care that much.
-Or you can volunteer, Mary who, you know, loves to take part and is passionate about her job and her role.
-So I think there's a way of volunteering people.
-And I think if you volunteer the right people, then you will start to get the self-starting members in the organization joining because they respect Mary and they respect the people within that group.
+You could either volunteer James who has a million things to do, and really doesn't care that much.
+Or you can volunteer, Mary who loves to take part and is passionate about her job and her role.
+I think there's a way of volunteering people.
+I think if you volunteer the right people, then you will start to get the self-starting members in the organization joining because they respect Mary and they respect the people within that group.

 Jonathan Davies: Right.
-So essentially we could basically say, well, as Internal Communicators are end of the extremes, we want everything to be organic.
+Essentially we could basically say, well, as Internal Communicators are end of the extremes, we want everything to be organic.
 We want this to just happen.
 Leadership on the other hand may be on the utter end of the extreme.
-So what you're saying is there's this gray area where we can approach leadership.
+What you're saying is there's this gray area where we can approach leadership.

-So we have that in common.
-And so I think as with all communications, when we're approaching leadership teams, we need to make the most of that common ground and get that emotional connection with our leadership teams.
-And then it will be much easier to tell that story around our ambassadorship and the benefits thereof.
+We have that in common.
+I think as with all communications, when we're approaching leadership teams, we need to make the most of that common ground and get that emotional connection with our leadership teams.
+Then it will be much easier to tell that story around our ambassadorship and the benefits thereof.

-Jonathan Davies: I think, yeah, I couldn't have said it better.
-Well, I definitely could not have said this better myself, but just wanted to emphasize.
+Jonathan Davies: I think I couldn't have said it better.
+I definitely could not have said this better myself, but just wanted to emphasize.
 I completely agree with you.
 Fantastic image and we've reached the end of our podcast recording length, oh no. I really want to thank you for your time and the answers.

 I think that this revealed a lot of those misconceptions and maybe even secrets that people feel they had about, well, I need to start my ambassadorship program, but why actually and how and where do I go?
-So thank you very much for clarifying this for everyone.
-And I hope you had a good time too.
+Thank you very much for clarifying this for everyone.
+I hope you had a good time too.

 Imogen Hitchcock: I did.
 I just want to, if I may, finish on two things that I think are really important for the ambassadorship programs.
-And the first one is having measured success and being able to measure that success regularly.
+The first one is having measured success and being able to measure that success regularly.
 We know as communicators that we have to show that return on investment.
-So the way we do that is by having clear objectives and clear measurements of success.
+The way we do that is by having clear objectives and clear measurements of success.

-So it's about pulse surveys, focus groups, employee surveys, social media reach if you're going that direction, to have something in place so you can show at the end of the year, what progress you've made.
-And secondly and finally, I think ambassador programs need to be authentic.
-They need to be transparent and they must be fun.
+It's about pulse surveys, focus groups, employee surveys, social media reach if you're going that direction, to have something in place so you can show at the end of the year, what progress you've made.
+Secondly and finally, I think ambassador programs need to be authentic.
+They need to be transparent, and they must be fun.